 This is the same for vaccines.
 If we have a new measles vaccine, we are not going to test it against a placebo, because it is unethical and immoral to place half of the trial group at risk of measles because they receive nothing.
-Bigtree seems to be clueless about this point.
+Anti-vaxxers and Bigtree seem to be clueless about this point.

 Let’s stick with this new measles vaccine as an example.
 Before a clinical trial would begin, the sponsor, Big Vaccine Corporation, would need to set up a clinical trial by recruiting researchers and establishing a protocol.
 If that protocol said, “well, we’re going to have a placebo group because ignorant, unscientific anti-vaccine cretins think that’s the only way to do it.”

-But let’s say you believe that Big Vaccine Corporation will throw a few million dollars, euros, yen, or gold coins to those researchers to overlook their ethics (which will never happen, unless said researcher is named Andrew Wakefield).
+But let’s say you believe that Big Vaccine Corporation will throw a few million dollars, euros, yen, or gold coins to those researchers to overlook their ethics.
 Well, these researchers do not get to suddenly set up a clinical trial whenever they want.

 Before researchers can commence their study, an Institutional Review Board (IRB) must review and approve any study that involves the institution, usually a hospital or academic institution (which usually are one and the same for most clinical trials).
 The IRB reviews and approves (or rejects) any proposal to do research on humans.
 They monitor this research from beginning to end.
 They reject any clinical research that is unethical or dangerous to humans.